github/opensource.guide/README.md

 **training.github.com/kit:** "I'm a trainer or teacher wanting to have full length lessons."

 **help.github.com:** "Help, I'm screwed!" solutions via data and information.
+These are short instructions to perform a discrete task

 **guides.github.com:** "I wish I knew how to..." solutions via long form tutorials and walk-throughs.
-These are conceptual and procedural documents telling a story and not necessarily an individual feature.
+These are conceptual and procedural documents telling a story and are not necessarily an individual feature.

 Conceptual + Procedural: What is this => Okay here's how we do it